 So your retirement savings within USS are made up of two parts:

 - the USS retirement income builder (CRB benefits) in respect of your salary up to the threshold

 - the USS investment builder (defined contribution) in respect of your salary over the threshold.

-At present the NHS 2015 CARE scheme provides a defined benefit accrual for all NHS pensionable earnings whereas the 2016 USS CRB scheme only provides this up to threshold income of £57,216.50.
+At present the NHS 2015 CARE scheme provides a defined benefit accrual for all NHS pensionable earnings whereas the 2016 USS CRB scheme only provides this up to a threshold.

 Your options when taking up an academic post

 If you stop working for the NHS and take up an academic post with a university you may be able to continue to pay into the NHS pension scheme via what is known as a ‘direction’ arrangement.

 Regardless of whether this option is available to you or not, you can consider:

 - deferring your NHS pension (assuming you have at least two years’ membership in the scheme) and beginning new pension accrual in the USS